LAQNT/VenturoClient/README.md

 # Venturo

-🚀 Bootcamp Capstone Project
+🚀 find your next tour

 ## Description

 📚 This repository contains my capstone project for the Epicode Bootcamp.
-The project is an application that search travel tours.
+The project is an application that search and organize tours.

 ## Features